 More Holidays by the Sea Weekend Links

-While all of the bedchambers at the Palmer House have their own charm suitable for relaxation after the most wonderful day of adventures enjoying the Holidays by the Sea Weekend, we recommend the Harriet Beecher Stowe room, the Theodore Roosevelt room or the Emily Dickinson room.
+While all of the bedchambers at the Palmer House have their own romantic charm suitable for relaxation after the most wonderful day of festivities on Cape Cod, we recommend the Harriet Beecher Stowe room, the Theodore Roosevelt room or the Emily Dickinson room.
 These rooms feature comfortable king beds, fireplaces, jacuzzi-style tubs for a relaxing stay before and after your day.